HouseOfTies/XhibalbaBot_client/README.md

 ---
 ### Development / Support

-Want to contribute?
-That's great!
+Do you want to contribute?
+Awesome

-If you have knowledge of javascript you can start directly by forking this repository and after the changes, request a pull request.
+If you have knowledge of **JavaScript** or **TypeScript** you can start directly by forking this repository and after the changes, request a pull request into experimental branch.

 You haven't any knowledge in programming? dont' worry, you can support me inviting me a Koffee.